Climbing

 I started indoor climbing in my first semester of college.
 I went an average of 1-2 times a week in my freshman year, for a total of 18 sessions in my first semester and 10 sessions in my second semester.
 I bought climbing shoes after 11 sessions.

 During that entire year, I stayed at the V0-V2 level.
-While I can blame my lack of strength and my height, I think the main problem was simply that I didn't push myself to do V3 climbs.
+While I could blame my lack of strength and my height, I think the main problem was simply that I didn't push myself to do V3 climbs.

 I have a completionist attitude about finishing all the climbs in a grade first.
 But I didn't go often enough to finish all the V0-V2 climbs in the gym, so I stayed at that level.